Commitment to protecting your personal data

 - Complete incomplete data

-- Modify changed data
+- Modify data that has changed

-Right of Deletion
+Right of deletion

 You can request deletion when: